cryptobook/Solutions/README.md

 # Solutions
 Solutions to selected exercises of the book "A Course in Cryptography".
-More solutions are coming soon.
+More solutions coming soon.